jphaugla/datastaxStreamsetsDocker/README.md

 ### Defining the Kafka Producer

-1. Drag a **Kafka** Producer destination to the canvas and connect the Directory to the Kafka Producer
+1. Drag a **Kafka** Producer Destination to the canvas and connect the Directory to the Kafka Producer
 2. Click on the Kafka Producer.
 3. Go to the Kafka tab and set the Broker URI property to point to your Kafka broker e.g.`kafka1:9092`.
 Set Topic to the name of your Kafka topic (TestRun).
 And set Data Format to SDC Record.
 ![Kafka Producer](README.photos/KafkaProducer.png)
 4. In the *Data Format* tab, choose SDC Record
 *SDC Record is the internal data format that is highly optimized for use within StreamSets Data Collector (SDC).
 Since we are going to be using another Data Collector pipeline to read from this Kafka topic we can use SDC Record to optimize performance.
 If you have a custom Kafka Consumer on the other side you may want to use one of the other data formats and decode it accordingly.*
-5. In the *Error Records* tab, choose to discard the error messages
+5. Click on the pipeline canvas, got to the *Error Records* tab, choose to discard the error messages

 The pipeline is now ready to feed messages into Kafka.